 - Tumor Immunology & Immunotherapy, PI: Alena Gros

-As crucially, VHIO’s clinical research activity continues to be supported by essential transversal clinical trials core services and units including our Research Unit for Molecular Therapy of Cancer (UITM) – “la Caixa”, co-directed by the Unit’s Executive Director, Elena Garralda and VHIO’s Director, Josep Tabernero, Clinical Trials Office directed by Gemma Sala, Clinical Research Oncology Nurses Unit supervised by Nines Peñuelas, and Clincal Research Oncology Pharmacy Unit led by Maria-Josep Carreras Soler and Laura Soler Maños Pujol, as well as database and statistical management.
+As crucially, VHIO’s clinical research activity continues to be supported by essential transversal clinical trials core services and units including our Research Unit for Molecular Therapy of Cancer (UITM) – “la Caixa”, directed by Elena Garralda, Clinical Trials Office headed by Gemma Sala, Clinical Research Oncology Nurses Unit supervised by Nines Peñuelas, and Clincal Research Oncology Pharmacy Unit led by Maria-Josep Carreras Soler and Laura Soler Maños Pujol, as well as database and statistical management.